-SECTION 14- SCORING LINE RULE: The home base scoring line will be extended starting 3 feet from the backstop to a length of 6-7' with a white chalk line "running though" home plate.
-This is for the runner from third base to cross (foot touching the ground) before the catcher touches the regular plate or extension with possession of the ball (forced play).
+SECTION 15- SCORING LINE RULE: The home base scoring line will be extended starting 3-4 feet from the front edge of Home plate running 6-7 feet toward the backstop in the same path as 1st base.
+The line will extend, but be short of the backstop by 3-4 feet.
+It will be marked with a white chalk and in some instances have a small 1 foot line (at the edge of the white chalk line closest to home plate) parallel to the third base line to help direct the incoming runner.
 Runners must cross staying within the scoring line.
 Sliding into the scoring line is not allowed and the runner is called out.

 Also, if the runner goes directly and touches the home base or the space between the home base and the scoring line, he/she is out.
-Again, runners must touch the ground on or pass the scoring line before the catcher catches the ball while in contact with home plate and/or the extension.
-As previously mentioned in Section 10, the foot touching the ground past the line also applies to 1{st}, 2{nd}, and 3{rd} base running lines.
+Again, runners must touch the ground on with their lead foot or pass the scoring line before the catcher catches the ball while in contact with home plate and/or the extension.
+As previously mentioned in Section 10, the foot touching the ground past the line also applies to 1 st, 2nd, and 3rd base running lines.

-SECTION 15- FORFEITS, SUBSTITUTING PLAYERS, AND MISSING PLAYERS:
+SECTION 16- FORFEITS, SUBSTITUTING PLAYERS, AND MISSING PLAYERS: